How can you prevent osteoporosis?

 Vitamin D is also important because it enables the body to absorb calcium.
 The recommended daily allowances of vitamin D are listed below.
 Vitamin D can also be obtained from sunlight exposure a few times a week or by drinking fortified milk.

-Lifestyle — Maintaining a healthy lifestyle can reduce the degree of bone loss.
-Begin a regular exercise program, and don’t use too much alcohol and tobacco.
+Maintaining a healthy lifestyle can reduce the degree of bone loss.
+Begin a regular exercise program.
 Exercises that make your muscles work against gravity (such as walking, jogging, aerobics, and weightlifting) are best for strengthening bones.

 Do not drink too much alcohol.
 Do not have excessive amounts of caffeine.
 Don’t use tobacco at all.